RESEARCH STARTER

 Hypersensitivity reaction

-A hypersensitivity reaction is adetrimental chemical reaction inside the body caused by an overactive or, less commonly, underactive immune system.
-When the body enters into a hypersensitive state as a result of an overactive immune system, the body is overcompensating in its efforts to fight off foreign substances that invade the body.
-Although these responses are designed to protect the body from harm, an overreaction of an immune system response can cause the body harm.
-When the immune system fails to respond adequately, or at all, immune responses do not protect the body as they should.
-This leaves the body vulnerable to harm and can cause a hypersensitive reaction.
+A hypersensitivity reaction is a detrimental immune-mediated response inside the body caused by an overactive immune system.
+When the body enters a hypersensitive state as a result of an overactive immune system, it is overcompensating in its efforts to fight off foreign substances that invade the body.
+Although these responses are designed to protect the body from harm, an overreaction of the immune system response can cause the body harm, including tissue injury or physiological dysfunction.
 Hypersensitivity reactions are divided into two categories: immediate and delayed.
 Immediate hypersensitivity reactions occur when the body releases antibodies, or proteins that resist disease, to combat foreign substances.
-Delayed hypersensitive reactions occur when the body releases a type of white blood cell called a T lymphocyte in response to the presence of foreign substances. rssphealth-20180724-6-171653.jpgrssphealth-20180724-6-171654.jpg
+Delayed hypersensitive reactions occur when the body releases a type of white blood cell called a T lymphocyte in response to the presence of foreign substances.

 Background

-When substances such as bacteria or viruses enter the bloodstream, they can cause disease.
+When substances such as bacteria or viruses enter the body and, in some cases, the bloodstream, they can cause disease.
 Although the immune system cannot always prevent disease, it can fight disease-causing substances until they are no longer inside the body.
-For example, when a person contracts the cold or flu virus, he or she often experiences symptoms such as fatigue, sore throat, runny nose, and coughing in response to the virus.
+For example, when a person contracts the cold or flu virus, they often experience symptoms such as fatigue, sore throat, runny nose, and coughing in response to the virus.
 The immune system releases proteins and white blood cells that specifically fight this virus and eliminate it from the body, leading to symptom relief and recovery.

 Overview